 Without authentication, unauthorized extended procedures or software might be uploaded to a spacecraft.
 Without data integrity, corrupted extended procedures might be uploaded to a spacecraft potentially resulting in the loss of the security capabilities or in worst case the mission.
-Without confidentiality, session keys and the data field contents of sensitive extended procedures may disclosed to an attacker.
+Without confidentiality, session keys and the data field contents of sensitive extended procedures PDUs may be disclosed to an attacker.